It is essential to provide a solid and level base for "ANY

 fitting timber, to the shape of the base in order to contain the

 concrete (as shown in the diagram).
-Check diagonals to ensure the
+Check diagonals to ensure

-determine whether your base is 100% level.
-Next, spread a layer of well
+as this will determine whether your base is 100% level.
+Next,

-compacted hardcore and cover with a liberal amount of sand.
+spread a layer of well compacted hardcore and cover with a

 Step 4: